BradNichol/Brain/Java/Persistence/JPA/Entity Manager.md

 ## Using the Entity Manager

 ### Reading Entities
-When retrieving an entity using JPA, it's the entity manager that performs this operation, using the 'find' method.
+When retrieving an entity using JPA, it's the entity manager that performs this operation, using the available **find** method.
 There are several variations on the find method, but typical it is used with an entity's primary key.

 ```
     public Entity getEntityById(String entityId) {